pink lotus in a pot with fallen pedals (detail of seed pod in the flower)

 These nodes are just like little elastic straps that pull on how we deal with our jeans or other objects.
 My old denim-type clothing is clearly elastically attached to each of these nodes.

 Certainly I am not the first in my interest in such things.
-But the earliest serious interest, and just about the only significant historical cultural manifestation that I know about was the period surround what Louise Cort calls “The Teabowl Wars” and the moves in Japan from the aesthetic of glitzy teaware to wabi sabi and move from connoisseurship of folk pottery to the purposefully making of wabi sabi imbued wares.
+But the earliest serious interest, and just about the only significant historical cultural manifestation that I know about was the period surround what Louise Cort calls “The Teabowl Wars” and the moves in Japan from the aesthetic of glitzy teaware to wabi and move from connoisseurship of folk pottery to the purposefully making of wabi imbued wares.

 Relation to teaware’s shift from being curated from folk pots to purposefully made to be “funky”